OpenDSA/OpenDSA/RST/en/Glossary.rst

       some bytes there.

    message
-      In a :term:`memory manager` implementation (particularly a memory manager implemented with a "message passing" style of interface), the message is the data that the :term:`client` of the memory manager wishes to have stored in the :term:`memory pool`.
+      In a :term:`memory manager` implementation
+      (particularly a memory manager implemented with a :term:`message passing` style of
+      interface), the message is the data that the :term:`client` of the memory manager wishes to have stored in the :term:`memory pool`.